bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Must be longer than 5 characters
 ```

-_In the above example you can see how three separate [specifications](#specification) are - practically - combined into one._
+_In the above example, you can see how three separate [specifications](#specification) are - practically - combined into one._

 - `AsModel` can be used to mix predefined specifications with inline rules.
-  - Thanks to this you might "modify" the presence rule in the predefined specification.
+  - Thanks to this, you might "modify" the presence rule in the predefined specification.

 ``` csharp
 Specification<string> atRequiredSpecification = s => s